JonClayton/phase-0/week-5/die-class/my_solution.md

 A class is an object category with a set of methods and characteristics given to any new object created as an instance of that class.

 ##Why would you use a Ruby class?
 You have to!
 Ruby is object oriented and everyting is an object.
 If you type 1+1 into IRB you have used two instances of the class Fixnum.
 If the question is why would you create a custom class, it would be that the existence of a new class with specific methods is helpful to you.
 But I am wary that we not proliferate new classes.
 For example, this exercise could be done with a method `make_die(sides)` that does `(1..sides).to_a` and a method `#roll` that does `#sample` or another approach to drawing a random element of that array.
-Object classes are more similar than they seem I think.
+Object classes are flexible and thus more similar than they seem.

 ##What is the difference between a local variable and an instance variable?
 Local variables have scope limitations within a program.
 They are limited to the method in which they are created unless passed into another method (I'm still wondering precisely how this works--the destructive/non-destructive exercise generated results I can't fully explain well).
 Instance variable are in a ay even more limited.
 They are attached to the particular instance of the object class in which they exist.
-So @sides may be different for each Die that is created
+So `@sides` may be different for each `Die` that is created

 ##Where can an instance variable be used?
 It must be created in the class definition and can be used in other methods defined in the class definition.
-It can be used outside the class definition if you provide a method with which to call it or use the convenient attr_reader syntax in the class definition.
-You can also reach it with instance_variable_get, but this is like breaking the window of the car because you locked your keys in it.
+It can be used outside the class definition if you provide a method with which to call it or use the convenient `attr_reader :variable_name` syntax in the class definition (note that using the symbol notation elminates the @ in the instance variable's name).
+You can also reach it with `#instance_variable_get`, but this is like breaking the window of the car because you locked your keys in it.